Why Kim Jong Nam's Death Should Concern Us All

 “The lady was moving away with her hands towards the bathroom,” he told reporters.
 “She was very aware that it was toxic and that she needed to wash her hands.”

 Four other North Koreans, whom Khalid suspects of being “heavily involved” with the assassination, fled Malaysia in the hours after Kim Jong Nam’s death.
-Should the embassy refuse to cooperate regarding the diplomat and Air Koryo staff member also being sought — identified respectively as Hyon Kwang Song and Kim Uk Il, then “We will compel them to come to us,” Khalid said.
+Should the embassy refuse to cooperate regarding the diplomat and Air Koryo staff member also being sought — identified respectively as Hyon Kwang Song and Kim Uk Il, then: “We will compel them to come to us,” Khalid said.

 The results of an autopsy on Kim Jong Nam are still pending, though officials have revealed there are no signs of a heart attack or puncture wounds.
 In yet another twist, security has been beefed up at the mortuary holding his body after an attempted break-in, says Khalid.